 Do you want your car to be louder?
 Faster?
 Installing a cold-air intake and/or performance exhaust will get you the results you want without having to modify your engine.

 For noise, go with an axle-back exhaust.
 This will give it a deeper, much louder tone.

 For performance, go with a full cat-back exhaust, as well as performance intake.

 The intake alone will increase performance, although it will be barely noticeable depending on the vehicle you own.
 However, you will actually hear your engine breathing better as it can suck in more air.

-The bolt-on mods aren’t going to make your car the fastest on the road, but it will definitely cause a minor increase in horsepower and make your car more fun to drive.
+The bolt-on mods aren’t going to make your car the fastest on the road, but it will definitely increase the horsepower and make your car more fun to drive.

 The AutoPros.online team is dedicated to bringing you high quality automotive content for professionals and car enthusiasts, with topics like auto detailing, car repairs and automotive news.
 Are you the kind of car owner who likes to take care of your vehicle?
 Then subscribe to AutoPros.online for frequent automotive content.